 Vienna Opera House.
 Mozart operas continue to play a key role at the Vienna State Opera.
 He composed a total of 22 operas.
-In the season 2015/2016, Mozart operas such as Don Giovanni, the Marriage of Figaro, Cosí Fan Tutte, and the Magic Flute will be set on stage at the State Opera.
+In the spring/summer season of 2018, popular Wiener Volksoper shows Mozart opera The Magic Flute.
+To add extra magic consider watching historic marionettes perform the Magic Flute at Schonbrunn Palace.
 I have put together the top 10 Mozart operas that are regularly played in Vienna, including the Magic Flute Opera, Cosí Fan Tutte, Don Giovanni, and Idomeneo, for further reference.
-Access 2017 opera calendar.
+Access 2018/19 opera calendar.

 Vienna Opera House.
 Few people know that they can tour the opera house without having to buy tickets for a performance.
 The Vienna opera tour is a one hour guided tour through the opera house.
 I loved it because it presented 19th and 20th century Viennese history through the operatic lense.